ionic-team/ionic-framework/core/src/components/tab/readme.md

 boolean

-If the tab is active or not
+If true, sets the tab as the active tab.

 #### badge